Cheap Shipping Labels: 2026 Guide to USPS, UPS & FedEx

 Step 1: Use a Carrier Rate Comparison Tool

 The most efficient method is to perform a carrier rate comparison.
 If you’re new to this, here’s how to calculate shipping costs.
-This involves evaluating rates from multiple carriers side by side for the exact same package.
-Doing this manually by visiting each carrier’s website is time consuming.
+This involves evaluating rates from multiple carriers side by side for your exact package.

-A far better approach is using a multi carrier shipping rate calculator.
+A multi carrier shipping rate calculator is the best tool for this.
 Tools like the Online Shipping Calculator let you enter your package’s details once to see instant quotes from USPS, UPS, FedEx, and others.
-This immediately highlights the cheapest courier option without the guesswork, helping you avoid overspending.
+This immediately highlights the cheapest courier option without the guesswork.

 Step 2: Print Your Labels from Home